-Businesses with two to nine employees in the retail, accommodations and food services, repair and maintenance, and personal and laundry services sectors can apply for a grant of up to $1,000 for the costs of PPE through the $60 million Main Street Relief Grant, which is available online starting November 16, 2020.
+Businesses with two to nineteen employees in the retail, accommodations and food services, repair and maintenance, and personal and laundry services sectors can apply for a grant of up to $1,000 for the costs of PPE through the $60 million Main Street Relief Grant, which is available online starting November 16, 2020.

 For full details on the proposed changes to business taxes in Ontario, you can visit this government of Ontario webpage.
 If you have any questions about how these changes may impact you or your business, please contact your Bateman MacKay LLP Business Advisor.